rob2791/MMM-NOAA3/README.md

 		    apiKey: "YOUR API KEY",        // From one of the providers listed above
 		    airKey: "YOUR API KEY",
 	        css: "NOAA3"                   // THIS MUST CONTAIN A CSS STYLE NAME
-		userlat: "xxxx", //overrides the default geolocation with a more precise lat and lon
+		userlat: "xxxx", //MUST HAVE BOTH
-	        userlon: "xxxx"
+	        userlon: "xxxx"  //MUST HAVE BOTH
 	 }
          },
 	```